derekdvleung/totblocks/docs/index.md

 # Introduction

+<iframe width="560" height="315" src="https://www.youtube.com/embed/pNsD5MDUdqU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 TotBlocks are a series of 3D-printed mineral building blocks for constructing the crystal structures of modular rock-forming minerals, including minerals of the biotite-pyroxene-amphibole (biopyribole) and palygorskite-sepiolite (palysepiole) series, as well as layered minerals of the brucite, kaolinite-serpentine, and chlorite groups.
-To learn more about TotBlocks, check out the video below
+To learn more about TotBlocks, check out the video above and the papers on the design and theory of TotBlocks, as well as a case study of using TotBlocks in an undergradute mineralogy lab session.

 [![DOI](https://zenodo.org/badge/398404495.svg)](https://zenodo.org/badge/latestdoi/398404495)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/pNsD5MDUdqU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+If you have any questions, start a thread in the [discussion](https://github.com/derekdvleung/totblocks/discussions)!
+If you see any issues, please submit an [issue](https://github.com/derekdvleung/totblocks/issues).

-## How do I 3D print TotBlocks?
+# How do I 3D print TotBlocks?

 The 3D models are available as \*.3mf (PrusaSlicer project files) and \*.stl files for 3D printing.
 Note that the \*.3mf files include the positions for support enforcers for *O* modules (`oblock`),